saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 ### printing a word n times

-The following function will print a word a number of times.
+The following function will print a word several times.
 Additionally, it can also print the word in reverse and/or in uppercase:

 ```rust
 #[pyfunction]